Disney logo: Variations

-Walt Disney Pictures

 Until 1985, instead of a traditional production logo, the opening credits of Disney films used to feature a title card that read "Walt Disney Presents", and later, "Walt Disney Productions Presents".
 In Never Cry Wolf, it showed a light blue rectangle with the name "Walt Disney Pictures" and featured a white outline rectangle framing on a black screen.

 Beginning with the release of Return to Oz in 1985, Walt Disney Pictures introduced its fantasy castle logo.
 The version with its accompanying music premiered with The Black Cauldron.
-The logo was created by Walt Disney Productions in traditional animation and featured a white silhouette of Disneyland's Sleeping Beauty Castle against a blue background, with the studio's name in Walt Disney text and underscored by "When You Wish Upon a Star", in arrangement composed by John Debney.
+The logo was created by Walt Disney Productions in traditional animation and featured a white segmented silhouette of Disneyland's Sleeping Beauty Castle against a blue background, with the studio's name in Walt Disney text and underscored by "When You Wish Upon a Star", in arrangement composed by John Debney.
 A short rendition of the logo was used as a closing logo as well as in the movie Return to Oz, although the film was released months before The Black Cauldron was released.
 A computer-animated RenderMan variant appeared before every Pixar Animation Studios film from pre-2009 prints of Toy Story (1995) until Ratatouille (2007), featuring an original fanfare composed by Randy Newman, based on the opening score cue from Toy Story, called "Andy's Birthday".
 Beginning with Dinosaur (2000), an alternative logo featuring an orange castle and logo against a black background, was occasionally presented with darker tone and live-action films, though a few animated films such as Brother Bear, the 2003 re-release of The Lion King and The Wild (the final film to use this logo) used this logo.
-The original incarnation of this logo resurfaced in 2021 for a merchandising line by ShopDisney, based on its original incarnation.
+The original incarnation of this logo resurfaced in 2021 for a merchandising line by ShopDisney, based on the 1985 version.